MESAHub/mesa-website/04-pgstar.markdown

 A directory with the name given by the value of TRho\_Profile\_file\_dir (in this case, the default value, which is "png") must exist in the work directory in order for the files to be stored.
 Otherwise MESA will run, but fail to write the png files.
 Make sure to create such a directory first!

-You can also change the foreground/background for file output.

-{% highlight fortran %}
-! white_on_black flags -- true means white foreground color on black background file_white_on_black_flag = .true.
-{% endhighlight %}

- And the number of digits in filenames

-{% highlight fortran %}
-file_digits = 5 ! number of digits for model_number in filenames
-{% endhighlight %}
+(If you're using PostScript output, you probably want to create a directory named "ps" and set TRho\_Profile\_file\_dir='ps'.)

 Finally, there is an HR distance trigger for file output.